shawngraham/presentations/caa-hull.md

 ![image](http://www.dayofarchaeology.com/wp-content/uploads/2016/07/oc-cu-prize1.jpg)

 Note:
-another fail: the carleton prizes
+another fail the carleton prizes.
 Incentives!, we thought, the good neoliberal dh-tools that we are.
 We offered real money – up to a $1000 in prizes.
 We promoted the hang out of it.
 We made films, we wrote tutorials, we contacted professors across the anglosphere.

 —--